How to Get a Business Credit Card

 Much like American Express, Bank of America features an autofill section directly on their application page for current members.
 Those applying for credit cards with airline rewards must provide their membership number for that airline if they are an existing member.
 New members will be assigned a membership number upon completion and approval of an application.

 Applicants also need to disclose whether they are a non-operating entity (e.g. holding entities, trusts, estates, personal investment companies), whether their business engages in internet gambling activities, and whether their business has any non-U.S. activity.
-If a business has non-U.S. activity — including imports, exports, office locations, donations, and wire transfers — they must then disclose what percentage of total activity is international.
+If a business has a non-U.S. activity — including imports, exports, office locations, donations, and wire transfers — they must then disclose what percentage of total activity is international.

 Potential Capital One applicants must report the approximate amount of business expenses used on credit cards per month prior to approval.
 The person applying must also include their annual income as well as their monthly housing payment.
-Applicants can elect to opt in for blank checks for cash advances at the time of application.
+Applicants can elect to opt-in for blank checks for cash advances at the time of application.

 When applying for a credit card through Chase, applicants can elect to add employee cards before being approved.
 For each employee card requested, the applicant must submit the personal information of the potential cardholder including their home address and SSN.
 Additionally, businesses have the option to transfer balances from another card company or store card.
 For this, you must provide the account number and the amount to transfer.
-Balances may be transferred from up to three separate accounts, and the total amount may not exceed the business’ available credit or $15,000 — whichever is the lower amount.
+Balances may be transferred from up to three separate accounts, and the total amount may not exceed the business’s available credit or $15,000 — whichever is the lower amount.

 For both of Citibank’s business credit card options, applicants will need either an AAdvantage membership number or a Costco membership number depending on their selection.
 If a business does not have an AAdvantage number, one will be provided upon completion and approval of the application.
 Additionally, much like with Chase applications, applicants can add up to three additional authorized users at the time of application.
 After being approved, more authorized users may be added by phone or online.

 Businesses wishing to apply for a Wells Fargo credit card online must have a Wells Fargo account holder complete the application.
 For regular business credit cards, the applicant or one of the owners of the business must have an established Wells Fargo checking or savings account (more than one year).
-For secured credit cards there are no time requirements to meet.
+For secured credit cards, there are no time requirements to meet.
 Any applicant that does not meet the membership requirement must speak with a banker at a physical branch.
-Applicants also need to be U.S. citizens or permanent residents, and must provide proof of their citizenship status.
+Applicants also need to be U.S. citizens or permanent residents and must provide proof of their citizenship status.